scala/scala-lang/blog/_posts/2026-04-13-last-mile-towards-sbt2.md

 - Embraces a simpler build.sbt via common settings
 - `test` changed to an incremental test
 - Local and remote cache system that is Bazel-compatible
-- Uses sbtn (native-image client) for shell
+- Uses sbtn (native-image client) for faster startup
 - Project matrix that can cross build subprojects in parallel

 <br>